ginesiametlle/semtagger/README.md

 ### About this repository

-This repository provides an easy to use universal semantic tagger.
+This repository provides a universal semantic tagger which can be easily trained on the [Parallel Meaning Bank](http://pmb.let.rug.nl).

 A recent version of Python 3 with the packages listed in [requirements.txt](./requirements.txt) is expected.